chengcyber/rush-build-cache-submodule-demo/README.md

 ## Expected Result

-Rush.js no more complains about hashing a submodule folder
+1. Rush.js no more complains about hashing a submodule folder

 ```
 Analyzing repo state...
 Error calculating the state of the repo. (inner error: Error: git hash-object exited with status 128: fatal: Unable to hash ts-code-demo
 ).
 Continuing without diffing files.
 ```

+2. file hashs under git submodules are correctly collected as well